 The constant care for the health and safety of the employees, contractors, and local population is a top priority of the company.
 Besides following the highest standards in this field, we have placed measurable indicators on a monthly and annual basis, which enable statistical monitoring and analyzing of all incidents.
 In order to reach a higher safety level and improve the cautionary measures, we constantly organize trainings in the field of health, safety, environment and FHP.
 For our employees we provide preventive health examinations with a certain dynamic in accordance with the evaluated risk of the work place as defined in the Work Place Risk Evaluation with the Statement of Safety.
 Moreover, we have established a reciprocal communication with the employees who provide their suggestions for improving the safety.

-OKTA has a professional firefighting unit within its framework, which has three firefighting vehicles at its disposal as well as personnel always ready to act in case of emergencies.
+OKTA has a professional firefighting unit within its framework, which has two firefighting vehicles at its disposal as well as personnel always ready to act in case of emergencies.
 The firefighting unit carries out all preventive measures for fire and explosions protection, in accordance with the legal obligations as well as the nature of the line of work.

 OKTA displays its care for the environment by constantly investing in projects to upgrade its installations, and increased control on its environmental footprint.